GoogleCloudPlatform/ops-agent/dev-docs/dev.md

     dir -Recurse ./tmp/out
     ```

-    The last line of the `docker build` comamnd output should be:
+    The last line of the `docker build` command output should be:

     ```
     Successfully tagged full-build:latest